On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Ergodicity

 This subsection is devoted to the proof of the following theorem.

 \begin{theorem} The following two actions are ergodic: \begin{itemize} \item The $\Gamma$-action on $\Delta^{2,op}$. \item The $A$-action on $\scrF/\Gamma$. \end{itemize} \end{theorem}

 It is possible to use \cite{Cartwright} to prove that $(\Ch(\Delta),\mu)$ is the Poisson boundary of $\Gamma$ (endowed with a suitable probability measure), at least in the case when $\Gamma$ acts transitively on vertices in $X$.
-Using the fact that the action of a group is always ergodic on the square of its Poisson boundary, we get directly that the ergodicity of the $\Gamma$ action on $\Ch(\Delta)\times \Ch(\Delta)$.
-We choose to present another proof, which is based on the classical ``Hopf argument'', see Appendix~\ref{app-hopf}.
+Using the fact that the diagonal action of a group is always ergodic on the square of its Poisson boundary, we deduce the ergodicity of the $\Gamma$ action on $\Ch(\Delta)\times \Ch(\Delta)$.
+We choose to present another proof, which is based a version of the classical ``Hopf argument'' presented in Appendix~\ref{app-hopf}, and is valid without assuming that $\Gamma$ is vertex-transitive on $X$.
 In order to facilitate the readability of the proof, we summarize some of the constructions and discussions given in the previous section in the following diagram, which should be compared with the diagram~(\ref{diad:hopf}) appearing in Theorem~\ref{hopf}.